 C3R stands for corneal collagen crosslinking with riboflavin.

 As mentioned above, C3R is a keratoconus treatment.
 Keratoconus is a fairly rare condition of the eye where the cornea becomes stretched and begins to form something of a bulge or cone shape where it should usually be round.
+The image below shows a normal cornea compared to that of someone who has Keratoconus.
 You can read more about what keratoconus is and some of the other conditions linked to it on the relevant page of our website.
 C3R is not the only treatment available for keratoconus, so you might find that if you come to us for treatment, your AVC surgeon recommends something different or that you combine C3R with another treatment as well.

 It’s important that patients are aware that C3R is a treatment not a cure.
 This means that you are likely to continue to need to wear glasses following your treatment, although the treatment should prevent your keratoconus from getting worse.